 Winston Churchill was not handsome, and sure he was not known for his sex appeal.
 Yet, he was one of the most influential leaders in human history.

 Use charisma tools on a daily basis and you’ll become charismatic.

-Three core elements that represent charismatic behaviour are presence, power and warmth.
+Three core elements that represent charismatic behavior are presence, power, and warmth.

-One of the Bill Clinton characteristics is that he pays full attention.
+One of Bill Clinton’s characteristics is that he pays full attention.

 Don’t think if you pretend like you are paying attention will give you some points.

 Your facial expressions will be a split second delayed.
 The human mind can read facial expressions in 17 milliseconds.